mrehkopf/n64rgb-1/README.md

 ## Description of the Firmware Version

-I uploaded two different firmware versions as well as a template.
+I uploaded three different firmware versions as well as a template.
 These are the features:
 - Detection of 240p/288p
 - Detection of PAL and NTSC mode (no output of that information at the moment as it is only internally used)
 - De-Blur in 240p/288p (horizontal resolution decreased from 640 to 320 pixels)
 - 15bit color mode
 - Slow Slew Rate (separate programming file)
+- toogle de-blur and 15bit color mode using the controller (separate programming file; NO slow slew rates)

 Some games uses full horizontal resolution even in 240p/288p output mode.
 In this case the de-blur introduces a blurry picture.
 This can be deactivated by setting an appropriate pin (see below)